bolotnikov/gamedevland/docs/tower-defense.md

     }
 ```

-We will also need a separate `this.collisions` container in the `Game` class, which we will create at the very beginning and add it as the very first children for the `Game` container.
-We will add all created tower zones as child elements to this container.
+We will also need a separate `this.collisions` container in the `Game` class, which we will create at the very beginning and add it as the very first child for the `Game` container.
+Besides, we will add all created tower zones as child elements to this container.
 We do this in order to hide the zone images themselves under the map layer.

 ### 6.2 Enemy Detection
 Now we can check that the enemy is in the created firing zone.